victorgooge/csc3350_SD_Project/README.md

 );
 ```

-Update `"root"` and `"password"` to match your local MySQL credentials.
+Replace `"root"` and `"password"` with your actual MySQL login credentials.

 ---

-### 4. Compile the Code
+### 5. Compile the Code

-In terminal:
+Using terminal:

 ```bash
 javac -d bin src/**/*.java
 ```

-Or build the project if using an IDE like IntelliJ or Eclipse.
+Or build the project normally if using an IDE like IntelliJ or Eclipse.

 ---

-### 5. Run the Program
+### 6. Run the Program

-In terminal:
+Using terminal:

 ```bash
 java -cp bin MainApp
 ```

-Or right-click `MainApp.java` → Run.
+Or right-click `MainApp.java` → **Run**.

-You should see a console menu:
+You should see the console menu:

 ```
 === Employee Management System ===